ImperialCollegeLondon/minder_utils/README.md

 ## Overview
  1. access the research portal and activate an access token
- 2. Copy and paste your token into download/token.json.
+ 2. Copy and paste your token into [Getting Started.ipynb](./Getting%20Started.ipynb).

 Currently, the script can
- 1. Download the data ```python main.py -download True``` (Imperial VPN and access token is necessary).
+ 1. Download the data
  2. Categorize the data ```python main.py -formatting True```.
 Will return an object with the following attributes
   - physiological_data, the values will be averaged by date.
   - activity_data